Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

     %% ENTITY: DOCUMENT
     DOCUMENT {
-        string id PK "Unique document identifier (dl_XXX)" DocumentType type "Type of document"
+        string id PK "Unique document identifier (dl_XXX)" string publication_id FK "FK to the PUBLICATION that contains this document" DocumentType type "Type of document"
         string download_url "URL to the source document download endpoint" string description "Description of the document"